About

 "When I was young, my dream was to become a professional golfer.
 A fundraiser built around the game I love made perfect sense."

 The tournament has given me far more than I ever expected.
 I've gotten to know the researchers at UNC Lineberger and see firsthand what they're working on.
 I've connected with patients, advocates, and women who reached out simply because they saw themselves in my story.
-I've attended SGO conferences, supported the She Dunks on Cancer Educational Symposium at Duke (yes, even Duke, because when it comes to research we need everyone), and built friendships with She ROCKS and Project Nana.
+I've attended SGO conferences, supported the She Dunks, a Cancer Educational Symposium at Duke (yes, even Duke, because when it comes to research we need everyone), and built friendships with She ROCKS and Project Nana.

 This fight is bigger than any one organization.

-Why NC4UC
+Becoming NC4UC